IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 - **Senders** for all tokenized sharing use cases.
 - **Receivers** for all tokenized sharing use cases.

-At a very high level, the following are the steps to set up and configure sharing:
+At a very high level, the following are the steps to set up and configure sharing of UID2 tokens:

 1. All users must set up an account and configure sharing options.
 See [Account Setup in the UID2 Portal](#account-setup-in-the-uid2-portal).